 The less inspiring your website, the smaller the geographical range and the smaller the niche of customers you’re going to attract.
 Great reviews help overcome a boring website, but make customers excited to come to you!
 Include things like great pictures and relevant, up-to-date information.
 And if you have the time, include a blog!

-You should include an about us page, include profiles of your tour guides including names, certifications (especially if your tour has an element of physical risk) and backgrounds.
+You should include an ‘About Us’ page, and include profiles of your tour guides, including names, certifications (especially if your tour has an element of physical risk) and backgrounds.
 The idea is to create connections between your business and the customer.
 Customers want to know who they’ll be spending their time with.
 As a rule of thumb, the higher the tour price or the longer the tour, the more information you should provide.

-‘[tours] run weekdays and saturdays except wednesdays’ http://www.firstcitywalks.com/tours.php.
-Last time I checked, Wednesday was a weekday, so be clear when you offer tours and ensure it makes sense to the reader.
+Be clear when you offer tours, and ensure it makes sense to the reader.

 Tip: Be mindful that season start dates can differ between countries — if you’re catering for an international market, it can be wise to list the specific month or day.